 Carlisle Plastics Campaign

-COWC has been working with volunteers from Sustainable Carlisle to introduce and promote the new water refill scheme Refill Carlisle.
+COWC works with volunteers from Sustainable Carlisle to introduce and promote the new water refill scheme Refill Carlisle.
 For more information download the Refill App or visit www.refill.org.uk.

 The Big Shift campaign by Christian Aid has some excellent resources to raise awareness of and promote action on Climate Change

 The BBC website has an informative feed on Climate Change